Strumble Status Information

-The Strumble height monitoring system is operating and collecting some data, however, it is at a degraded level.
+The Strumble height monitoring system is operating and collecting data, however, there are still a number of limitations to the service.
 The NAT CMA cannot, therefore, guarantee any specific flight will be monitored successfully for the following reasons:

 1 The system requires a minimum number of overflights in any given period in order to self-calibrate and in periods of reduced traffic, the system will not process the flight data and we will be unable to provide height monitoring results.
 We cannot predict any time period which will have met the minimum number of flights, however, if your sole purpose of flight is for height monitoring, please aim to fly over during typical peaks in traffic in the mornings or afternoons in order to give the highest possible chance of being captured by the system.